eugener/oxbow/README.md

 **SwingBits** library is a collection of useful Swing components and utilities.
+Please note that TaskDialog library is not part SwingBits

 The documentation can be found in the [Wiki](https://github.com/eugener/oxbow/wiki)